 These markets are of strategic importance for Slovenia and the Luka Koper Group owing to the strategic position of the two countries, through which run the Pan-European transport corridors.
 We operate in both markets also through a joint representative office in Bulgaria, whose purpose is to promote and direct large throughput quantities through this section of South-Eastern Europe.
-In addition to increased goods flows, the investments in the establishment and management of infrastructural facilities have substantial potential.
+In addition to increased goods flows, the investments in the establishment and management of infrastructural facili"Through our efficient network of land terminals, we plan to make use of the strategic location of Slovenia and major goods flows between Eastern, Western and Southern Europe."

+ties have substantial potential.
 These investments include the distribution centre and container terminal in Arad, Romania, whose opening and operation are scheduled for the first half of 2009.